 Most space is given to film distribution (including scale models of the city’s first cinemas) and the history of Shanghai’s major studios.
 A wide range of props and vintage equipment, such as a 35mm multichannel sound reproducer from 1986, are showcased on the third floor.
 It all makes for an impressively modern history museum.

-The first floor’s interactive studios where visitors can take part in part in the post production process.
+Must-see The first floor’s interactive studios where visitors can take part in part in the post production process.
 Our favourite section is the ability to recreate movie sound effects, which happen to be artificially created by the sorts of daily items you’d least expect.

 Once marooned near Dishui Lake in southern Pudong, the China Maritime Museum is thankfully now much more accessible since the opening of Line 16.This towering museum is filled with model boats, historical shipping relics and even a pirate-themed 4D cinema.
 The main route through the museum takes you past the major nautical developments in China throughout history, from models of early rafts up to examples of the clothing warn by modern day deep-sea explorers.
 A spectacular recreation of one of famous Chinese explorer Zheng He’s ships is the centrepiece of the museum and a significant portion of space is given over to He and his seafaring voyages.